Skip to content

 3. Sends rows to the destination via write_table_rows()

 Note: During this phase, Begin and Commit events may be delivered multiple times because workers consume slots in parallel.
-This is expected and does not cause data duplication - only transaction markers are repeated.
+This is expected: destinations should rely on per-table event ordering and idempotent writes rather than treating transaction markers as a complete global transaction boundary.

 Once tables are copied, the Apply Worker streams ongoing changes from the Postgres WAL.
 It: